BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

 Parallels offers impressive integration between the host MacOS system and guest Windows VM, and this is activated by default.
 However, this is unnecessary (and potentially confusing) for a short-lived development VM image.

-Limit sharing to a single folder and disabling "Shared profile" (where MacOS and Windows both use some of the host machine's user folders).
+It is recommended to limit sharing to a single folder and disable "Shared profile" (where MacOS and Windows both use some of the host machine's user folders).
 Select "Sharing" from the left of the "Options" tab of the VM configuration window and under "Share Mac"

 * Change "Share folders" to "None"
 * Click "Custom folders..." and add your preferred shared folder from the host macOS system to the list of shared folders (e.g. ``~/Parallels Shared``)